tetrateio/dmz-workshop/01-Tenancy/README.md

   configMode: BRIDGED
 ```

-Each of the obects we've created so far have been logical, providing for multi-tenancy and RBAC control.
+Each of the objects we've created so far have been logical, providing for multi-tenancy and RBAC control.
 However, next we will begin configuring our applications within TSB and the global service mesh!